 Formerly an abstract painter, she now incorporates her paintings and drawings into complex and mysterious digital collages and animations.
 In her Animated Abstraction Series, paintings now move and morph within their own “movies”—as if the painting were having a dream of itself.
 Another series depicts the vision quests and adventures of “The Painted People” (former Barbies, Kens, GI Joes) who travel the earth and beyond.
+She also uses numerous art apps to create "blended" imagery that merges her artwork and photographs.

 Having grown up on the edge of the pristine waters of Lake Superior, Wilkinson is attracted to the colors and dynamic forms of nature.
 She is also aware of current environmental dilemmas and concerns which are at times reflected in her artwork.
 The Painted People’s "Night in the City" series, called "iridescent" by the critic Dan Bischoff, hints at the apocalyptic nature of 21st century life.
 Her video installation "Voyage" tracks the surreal journey of a mountain lion from city to wilderness, and another, the "The Sun and the Horn," celebrates the Summer Solstice.
 Using two projectors, she projects on translucent scrims, giving the imagery a mysterious, ever-changing flow and also allowing people to interact with the imagery.
 She then photographs these interactions, adding yet another layer to the experience.